Remote Working Strategy: How to Start Working with Remote Teams the Right Way

 According to research by Forbes, employees who took a lunch break were happier and more satisfied than those who didn’t.

-Managers need to ensure that team members take several breaks from screen when working remotely.
+Managers need to ensure that team members take several breaks from the screen when working remotely.
 They should also check in to see that employees get adequate rest and schedule some time to switch off and recuperate.
 Encouraging rest can result in greater productivity and higher levels of happiness.

 6. Get the right software systems in place